-Onion is most commonly used for scarring.
-It is also used for other skin conditions and to prevent cancer and heart disease, but there is no good scientific evidence to support these other uses.
+People use onion to prevent scarring.
+It is also used for obesity, hair loss, asthma, insomnia, high blood pressure. warts, and many other conditions, but there is no good scientific evidence to support these uses.

 Possibly Effective for

 - Scarring.
-Most research shows that applying gel containing onion extract to the skin, alone or with other ingredients, for at least 10 weeks improves the appearance of scars.
-Applying onion extract along with other ingredients for less time doesn't seem to work.
+Applying a gel containing onion extract to the skin, alone or with other ingredients, for at least 10 weeks seems to improve the appearance of scars.
+But it's not clear what combination of ingredients or dose works best.

 Possibly Ineffective for

-When applied to the skin: Onion extract is LIKELY SAFE when applied to the skin.
-Side effects might include skin irritation or eczema following skin contact with onion.
+When applied to the skin: Onion extract is likely safe.
+Side effects might include skin irritation or eczema.

 Special Precautions and Warnings